GoogleCloudPlatform/gcsfuse/docs/semantics.md

     for this name with source generation number N, return it.
 4. Create a new inode for this name with source generation number N.

-When the user opens a file by name, the kernel VFS layer translates this to a series of requests to look up inodes while resolving path components.
-Afterward, it asks to open a handle for a particular inode ID.
-Therefore the contents observed when opening a gcsfuse file that is not already opened on the local machine are exactly the contents of a particular generation of the object backing that file (or the empty string if the file is newly created).

-Files may be opened for writing, which implicitly opens a particular inode.
-Modifications are reflected immediately in reads of the same inode by processes local to the machine using the same file system.
-After a successful `fsync` or a successful `close`, modifications to a file are guaranteed to be reflected in the underlying GCS object, assuming the backing object's generation number has not changed due to writes from another process.
-There are no guarantees about whether they are reflected in GCS after writing but before syncing or closing.

-Calling `fsync` or `close` on a file descriptor may result in a new generation of the object backing the file, as described above.
-In this case, gcsfuse does *not* mint a new inode ID.

 The intent of these conventions is to make it appear as though local writes to a file are in-place modifications as with a traditional file system, whereas remote overwrites of a GCS object appear as some other process unlinking the